 Using a Backpack for Cycling

 If you want a general-purpose bag with a lot of carrying capacity, a backpack is a good option.
 Backpacks come in many sizes, colors, and with varying number of pockets and can be also be used as a day pack or luggage when traveling.
+Food delivery on a bike often involves the rider carrying large insulated backpack.
 While a basic backpack can be purchased at a dollar, big box, department, or sporting goods store, there are backpacks optimized for cycling.

 Common features of a cycling specific backpack: